ShivanshCharak/TechUnplugged/Readme.md

 ![alt text](image.png)

-Okay, I understand.
-You want a README-style explanation for this system design diagram, as if it were the top-level README for a project.

-Here's a README.md content based on the provided image:

 -----

-# Real-Time Interactive Platform - System Design
+# Tech unplugged - System Design

 This repository contains the high-level system design for a real-time interactive platform, capable of handling high volumes of user engagement such as views, comments, likes, and applause.
 The design focuses on scalability, responsiveness, and data durability.